Dev-Dipesh/teams-jiggler/APP-Install.md

 - Make sure `venv` and dependencies stay in the same folder if you move the app
 - If you move it elsewhere, re-check that the script path still works

----

-Built with 💻 Python, ☢️ nuclear intent, and 💪 determination.